FIX94/Nintendont/README.md

         * ZR -> half R press (0x7F)
         * Home -> Start (if `LI_NOEXIT` is used)
         * Select -> Z
-    * Classic Controller Pro / Wii U GamePad:
+    * Classic Controller Pro:
         * ZL -> full L press (0xFF)
         * ZR -> full R press (0xFF)
         * L -> half L press (0x7F)
         * R -> half R press (0x7F)
         * Home -> Start (if `LI_NOEXIT` is used)
         * Select -> Z
-* LI_ANALOG_SHOULDER_FULL: simulates a full analog L/R press on the Classic Controller whenever a digital (full) press is detected
+* `LI_ANALOG_SHOULDER_FULL`: simulates a full analog L/R press on the Classic Controller whenever a digital (full) press is detected

 To build on Windows, you might need to set the "windows" variable so the build process can find zip.exe: